opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/csbs_backup_policy_v1.md

 * `parameters` - Specifies the parameters of a backup policy.

-* `scheduled_operation` block supports the following arguments:
+The `scheduled_operation` block supports the following arguments:

 * `name` - Specifies Scheduling period name.

 * `description` - Specifies Scheduling period description.

 * `enabled` - Specifies whether the scheduling period is enabled.

 * `max_backups` - Specifies maximum number of backups that can be automatically created for a backup object.

 * `retention_duration_days` - Specifies duration of retaining a backup, in days.

 * `permanent` - Specifies whether backups are permanently retained.

 * `trigger_pattern` - Specifies Scheduling policy of the scheduler.

 * `operation_type` - Specifies Operation type, which can be backup.

 * `id` - Specifies Scheduling period ID.

 * `trigger_id` - Specifies Scheduler ID.

 * `trigger_name` - Specifies Scheduler name.

 * `trigger_type` - Specifies Scheduler type.

-* `resource` block supports the following arguments:
+The `resource` block supports the following arguments:

 * `id` - Specifies the ID of the object to be backed up.

 * `type` - Entity object type of the backup object.

 * `name` - Specifies backup object name.

-* `tags` block supports the following arguments:
+The `tags` block supports the following arguments:

 * `key` - Tag key.
 It cannot be an empty string.

 * `value` - Tag value.
 It can be an empty string.